mritunjaysharma394/sedpy/README.md

 # sedpy

-`sedpy` is a basic cross-platform alternative of `sed` built for easier and more flexible stream line editing.
+`sedpy` is a basic cross-platform alternative of `sed` built for easier and more flexible stream line editing across BSD and GNU systems.

 # What is sed and what is sedpy?